codebreak/codebreak.github.com/source/_posts/2012-07-11-firefox-vs-chromedriver.markdown

 ### Speed Test Results: Firefox vs ChromeDriver

-After fixing the issues above and passing all my tests, I was able to compare their speeds and found that ChromeDriver was slightly faster than Firefox.
-Perhaps at a larger scale the difference is more significant.
-However, you must then consider whether speed is worth dealing with issues that seem to be ChromeDriver specific.
+After fixing the issues above and passing all my tests, I was able to compare their speeds and found that ChromeDriver was 15 - 20% faster than Firefox.
+With a smaller testsuite, the difference might not make much of a difference but can you imagine the difference on a larger testsuite!
+In the end ... you have to consider whether Chrome's speedy performance is worth dealing with the issues that seem to be ChromeDriver specific.